rackerlabs/design-system/_component_design/checkboxes.md

 ## Best practices

-Consider the following best practices when you construct a checkbox:
+Consider the following best practices when you construct a checkbox group or single checkbox:

-- When a user needs to manage a group of items, add checkboxes to a list to allow for bulk actions.
+- List checkbox options vertically, with one choice per line.
+If you must use a horizontal layout, consider using a checkbox button group instead.
 - Construct a checkbox input so that it is independent from all other inputs in the list.
 A selected checkbox does not de-select any other checkboxes.
-- Use checkboxes and radio buttons only to change settings and not as action buttons that trigger another process or workflow.
+- When a user needs to manage a group of items, add checkboxes to a list to allow for bulk actions.
 - In most cases, there is no default checkbox selected.
 However, if Rackspace recommends an option, make that option the default selection.
+- Ensure that you separate groups and checkbox options from other groups and options on the same page.
+- With sub-heads, users might misunderstand each sub-group as a separate set of options.
+With checkboxes, each box is an independent choice.

-Consider the following best practices when you label a checkbox:
+Consider the following best practices when you label a checkbox option:

-- Use positive and active wording for checkbox labels.
+- Use positive and active wording for option labels.
 Avoid negations such as **Don't send me more email**.
-Negative labels on checkboxes indicate that the user must select the checkbox in order for something *not to happen*.
+Negative option labels indicate that the user must select the checkbox in order for something *not to happen*.
-- Write a checkbox label so that a user understands what happens when the checkbox is selected, and what will *not* happen if the checkbox is not selected.
+- Write an option label so that a user understands what happens when the checkbox is selected, and what will *not* happen if the checkbox is not selected.
 If you can't write a clear label, use two radio buttons instead: one radio button for turning the feature on and one radio button for turning the feature off.
 Ensure you write clear labels for each of the two cases.

-{% include note.html content="Allow users to select an option by clicking on either the button, the box itself, or the label.
-A bigger target is easier to click." %}
+{% include note.html content="Allow users to select an option by clicking on the checkbox or the option label.
+A larger target is easier to click." %}

 {% endcolumn %}